How to Get Rid of Mold: Your Complete Mold-Cleaning Guide

 Photo: yaroslav1986 / Adobe Stock

-The Environmental Protection Agency (EPA) recommends only handling mold removal yourself when it covers less than 10 square feet of space in your home.
-If you recently experienced flooding or a major leak, it's important to hire a professional mold remediation specialist for assistance.
+DIY mold removal is possible in some cases—the Environmental Protection Agency (EPA) recommends handling mold removal yourself when it covers less than 10 square feet of space in your home.
+For larger areas, it's important to hire a professional mold remediation specialist for assistance.

 In addition to mold removal, you must also remove the source of excess moisture to halt the mold's ongoing growth.
 This step may involve identifying a hidden water leak or lowering the humidity in your house.